konturio/disaster-ninja-fe/src/core/logical_layers/rfc.md

   - layer source
     - source layer

-For the user of an application, the logical layer is the layer with which he interacts.
+For the user of an application, the logical layer is the layer he interacts with.
 For example, the logical layer "active contributors" includes:

 - a vector data source with multiple data layers (hexagon geometry h3, and coordinates with nicknames)